 I have a design already from another company.
 Can you built it?

-When we, or any company, puts a design together for you, it represents hours of hard work and lessons learned from years of experience.
+When we, or any company, create a design for you, it represents hours of hard work and lessons learned from years of experience.
 We ask our clients

 to be respectful of the work that goes into our designs, and not to pass them on to other companies.
 The same respect we ask for, we give other companies.

-Unless you own the designs exclusively, we cannot simply duplicate it.
+Unless you own a design exclusively, we cannot simply duplicate it.
 However, an existing design can be a starting point and changes can be made to create

 something new.
 This protects all involved - especially you - and preserves everyone's intellectual property and design ownership.